MiCode/Xiaomi_Kernel_OpenSource/Documentation/admin-guide/device-mapper/dm-integrity.rst

 	The bitmap flush interval in milliseconds.
 The metadata buffers are synchronized when this interval expires.

+legacy_recalculate
+	Allow recalculating of volumes with HMAC keys.
+This is disabled by default for security reasons - an attacker could modify the volume, set recalc_sector to zero, and the kernel would not detect the modification.

 The journal mode (D/J), buffer_sectors, journal_watermark, commit_time can
 be changed when reloading the target (load an inactive table and swap the